Adityab1179/Uber-Clone/FrontEnd/README.md

   Handles captain login.
 Collects email and password, submits them to the backend `/captains/login` endpoint, and provides a link to register as a captain or sign in as a user.

 - **UserRegistser.jsx:**
   Handles user registration.
-Collects first name, last name, email, and password, then submits the data to the backend `/users/signUp` endpoint.
+Collects first name, last name, email, and password, then submits the data to the backend `/users/register` endpoint.
 Includes a link for existing users to log in and displays a reCAPTCHA notice.

 - **CaptainRegister.jsx:**
   Handles captain registration.
-Collects first name, last name, email, and password, then submits the data to the backend `/captains/login` endpoint.
+Collects first name, last name, email, password, and vehicle details, then submits the data to the backend `/captains/register` endpoint.
 Also provides a link to sign in as a user.

+- **LocationSearchPanel.jsx:**
+  Allows users to enter their pickup and destination locations, search for rides, and select from suggested locations.
+Expands/collapses for a better mobile experience and manages the ride booking flow.

+- **VehiclePanel.jsx:**
+  Lets users choose a vehicle type (car, bike, auto) after entering their locations.
+Displays available options with estimated prices and times.

+- **SelectedVehicle.jsx:**
+  Shows the selected vehicle details, pickup and destination, and allows the user to confirm the ride.

+- **LookingForDriver.jsx:**
+  Displays a waiting screen while searching for a driver after ride confirmation, showing ride and vehicle details.

+- **WaitingForDriver.jsx:**
+  Shows driver and ride details after a driver is found and the ride is confirmed.

 - **README.md:**
   This file.
 Provides setup, usage, and component explanations.